-The Lower Chatham Strait management area was closed for the 2020 season and re-opened at a GHL for the 2021 season at a GHL of 7,500 lbs for the 2021, 2022, and 2023 seasons.
+The Lower Chatham Strait management area was closed for the 2020 season and re-opened for the 2021 season at a GHL of 7,500 lbs.
+For the 2022 season the Lower Chatham Strait management area opened at a GHL of 7,500 lbs.

-Figure 35.-Commercial GKC fishery harvest from the Lower Chatham Strait management area.
+Figure 25.-Commercial GKC fishery harvest from the Lower Chatham Strait management area.
 Dots represents the GHL in a given season (2000-Present).